gogosphere/rkeychain/README.md

 # rkeychain
 Stupid simple gem to pull passwords from OSX keychain.
+I find this just handy when working with scripts that require auth and I don't want to store clear test passwords on my Mac (which is dumb).

 Installation:
 ```bash